Tired of the negative voices in your head?

 Or, you may feel worried that if you change your behaviors,

 you will start to feel out of control.

-Do boys and men experience eating disorders?
+Can boys and men benefit from eating disorder treatment?

 "Despite the stereotype that eating disorders only occur in women, about one in three people struggling with an eating disorder is male, and subclinical eating disordered behaviors (including binge eating, purging, laxative abuse, and fasting for weight loss) are nearly as common among men as they are among women.

 In the United States alone, eating disorders will affect 10 million males at some point in their lives.
 But due in large part to cultural bias, they are much less likely to seek treatment for their eating disorder."

 Luckily, we know that boys and men show similar positive responses to treatment as women.
 If you or someone you know would benefit from eating disorder treatment, reach out today!
 Connect with a therapist and schedule your free consultation!